Stephen Tennant

 Stephen James Napier Tennant (21 April 1906 – 28 February 1987) was a British socialite known for his decadent, eccentric lifestyle.
-He was called "the brightest" of the "Bright Young People".
+He was a central member of the socialite group referred to as "Bright Young Things" by the tabloid press of the time.
+Tennant was noted for his affected demeanor, appearance and behaviours.

 Early life

-Tennant was born into British nobility, the youngest son of a Scottish peer, Edward Tennant, 1st Baron Glenconner, and the former Pamela Wyndham, one of the Wyndham sisters and of The Souls clique.
+Tennant was born into a Scottish business and political dynasty, the youngest son of Edward Tennant, 1st Baron Glenconner who became a peer when Tennant was a young boy, and the former Pamela Wyndham, one of the Wyndham sisters and of The Souls clique.
 His mother was also a cousin of Lord Alfred Douglas (1870–1945), Oscar Wilde's lover and a sonneteer.
-On his father's death, Tennant's mother married Lord Grey, a fellow bird-lover.
+On his father's death, Tennant's mother married Edward Grey, 1st Viscount Grey of Fallodon, a fellow bird-lover.
 Tennant's eldest brother Edward – "Bim" – was killed in the First World War.
 His elder brother David Tennant founded the Gargoyle Club in Soho.

 Social set

-During the 1920s and 1930s, Tennant was an important member – the "Brightest", it is said – of the "Bright Young People".
+During the 1920s and 1930s, Tennant was an important member – the "Brightest", it is said – of the "Bright Young Things".
 His friends included Rex Whistler, Cecil Beaton, the Sitwells, Lady Diana Manners and the Mitford girls.
 He is widely considered to be the model for Cedric Hampton in Nancy Mitford's novel Love in a Cold Climate, one of the inspirations for Lord Sebastian Flyte in Evelyn Waugh's Brideshead Revisited, and a model for the Hon.
 Miles Malpractice in some of Waugh's other novels.

 Writing

 For most of his life, Tennant tried to start or finish a novel – Lascar: A Story You Must Forget.
 It is popularly believed that he spent the last 17 years of his life in bed at the house he inherited from his parents, Wilsford House at Wilsford cum Lake, Wiltshire, which he had redecorated by Syrie Maugham.

-Though undoubtedly idle, he was not truly lethargic: he made several visits to the United States and Italy, and struck up many new friendships.
+Though undoubtedly idle, he was not truly lethargic: he made several visits to the United States and Italy, and developed many new friendships.
 His later reputation as a recluse became increasingly true only towards the last years of his life.
 Yet even then, his life was not uneventful: he became landlord to V. S. Naipaul, who immortalised Tennant in his novel The Enigma of Arrival.

 Personal life

-During the 1920s and 1930s Tennant had a sexual affair with the poet Siegfried Sassoon.
-Prior to this he had proposed to a friend, Elizabeth Lowndes, but had been rejected.
-(Philip Hoare relates how Tennant discussed plans with Lowndes about bringing his nanny with them on their honeymoon.)
-His relationship with Sassoon, however, was to be his most important: it lasted some six years before Tennant off-handedly put an abrupt end to it.
-Sassoon was reportedly devastated, but recovered to marry in 1933 and become a father in 1936.
+During the 1920s and 1930s Tennant had a long sexual affair with the poet Siegfried Sassoon.
+Prior to this he had proposed to a friend, Elizabeth Lowndes, but had been rejected (Philip Hoare relates how Tennant discussed plans with Lowndes about bringing his nanny with them on their honeymoon).

+His relationship with Sassoon (twenty years his senior), however, was to be his most important: it lasted some six years before Tennant off-handedly put an abrupt end to it and Sassoon was reportedly devastated.

-When Tennant died in 1987, he had far outlived most of his contemporaries.
-A large archive of his letters, scrapbooks, personal ephemera and artworks is held in The Viktor Wynd Museum of Curiosities, Fine Art & Natural History in Hackney, London.
+When Tennant died in 1987, he had outlived most of his contemporaries.
+A large archive of his letters, scrapbooks, personal ephemera and artworks are held in The Viktor Wynd Museum of Curiosities, Fine Art & Natural History in Hackney, London.